Avandelta/Oculus/Context/English/BASIS.md

     3.2) The player violated the rules of this server or the rights of other players, for which he is obliged, according to the rules, to receive a punishment in the form of blocking an account on this server.
     3.3) In fact, he was a former member of the administration of the project and at the time of the former administration was caught in violation of the charter and rules of the project (server) at the time of administration.

 4.)
-The administration of this server has the full right to initialize the voting process on the server without taking into account the manager of server among the players, if these conditions are met ⁽¹⁾:
+The administration of this server has the full right to initialize the voting process on the server without taking into account the ruler among the players, if these conditions are met ⁽¹⁾:

     4.1) The initialization of this vote does not violate any of the rules of this server, the basic rules of the project, or other documentation of the project (or server).
     4.2) The voting itself and its content does not violate the rules of this server, the basic rules of the project or other documentary data of the project (or server).

 5.)
-The administration of this server has the full right to initialize the process of removing the manager of server from his post if these conditions are met (or) ⁽¹⁾:
+The administration of this server has the full right to initialize the process of removing the ruler from his post if these conditions are met (or) ⁽¹⁾:

     5.1) The result of voting among the players of this server is the result, where at least ½ (half) of the voters chose the item for the removal from office of the current manager of this server.